 Rua do Bispo, 21

-Working at the bishop’s palace, it shows one of the best collections of religious Flemish paintings from the XV and XVI centuries in Portugal.
-The triptych of São Tiago and São Filipe stands out.
-The exhibition also displays liturgical clothes, jewellery works, religious sculptures and Portuguese paintings.
+Presents one of the best collections of Flemish religious painting from the 15th and 16th centuries in Portugal, with the São Tiago and São Filipe triptych standing out.
+The exhibition also features liturgical costumes, jewelry pieces, religious sculptures and Portuguese painting.

 Avenida Sá Carneiro - Praça do Mar, 27